Naincy04/to-do-app/README.md

-# Simple To-Do App using Flutter, Hive, and Moor
+# To-Do App

-This is a simple to-do app built with Flutter that uses Hive for local NoSQL database and Moor for ORM and database operations.
+This is a simple to-do app built with Flutter that uses Hive for the local NoSQL database and Moor for ORM and database operations.
 The app allows users to add, edit, and delete tasks.

 ## Features